-The best way to start the day — with these seven morning stretches!
+The best way to start the day — seven morning stretches!

-Whether you sit at a desk all day or you’re a fitness enthusiast, you can benefit from this 10-Minute Morning Stretch Routine.
+Whether you sit at a desk all day, are a fitness beginner or a fitness enthusiast, you can benefit from this 10-Minute Morning Stretch Routine.

-This full body mobility routine releases tight muscles, reduce soreness, increases flexibility and mobility and ultimately KEEPS YOU MOVING!
+This full body mobility routine releases tight muscles, reduces soreness, increases flexibility and mobility and ultimately keeps you moving!

 Add these morning stretches to your routine daily (or at a minimum 2-3 times a week).

 A foam roller and optional lacrosse ball or tennis ball.

 I’ll use a lacrosse ball for 1-2 stretches, but you can sub a tennis ball.

 Follow along with the guided Morning Stretch Routine on YouTube, led by certified personal trainer, Lindsey Bomgren.